 Janet: When you’re distributed, it’s a little bit harder.
 For example, I’ve done distance coaching and I was in a situation with several people in one room with me and 3 remote people as well.
 Interestingly enough, the people in the room, whom I could see were occasionally having side conversations with each other.
 The folks that were remote, every time they would speak, their picture would come up.
 They were not on webcam but their picture would come up so I would know who was talking.
 There was some kind of discussion in between with them but I think that the facilitator, rather than the presenter, could get both conversations happening.
 They could say, “Robert, that was a really interesting comment.
 What do the rest of you think?”
 Get them to talk to each other and then step back.
 It would be a very forced facilitation but that’s how it has to happen at the start.

-Another thing to consider, is not saying “I’m presenting this so you can learn”.
-Some organizations I know have book clubs.
-They can say, “Our goal is to learn more about exploratory testing.
+May be they can say, instead, “Our goal is to learn more about exploratory testing.
 Let’s take a look at Elisabeth Hendrickson‘s book and every week we’re going to have a discussion about a different chapter.”
-And then, you can make it more about the conversation between the people.
+And then, you can make it more about encouraging the conversation between the people.
 What did they learn?
 What do they think about this?
 Instead of “I’m teaching you something.”

 Christin: I like that idea!
 This chat has been very good for me.
 A very interesting conversation.
 I’ve got a lot of new ideas.